zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 The API Gateway routes REST API requests from the gateway URL `https://gateway:port/api/v2/petstore` to the service `http://localhost:8080/v2`.

-As the user of the API Gateway, you access the service only through the gateway URL.
+As an user of the API Gateway, access the service only through the gateway URL.
 This enables you to access the service through a stable URL and move the service to another machine without changing the gateway URL.
-Accessing a service through the APU Gateway also enables you to have multiple instances of the service running on different machines to achieve high-availability.
+Accessing a service through the API Gateway also enables you to have multiple instances of the service running on different machines to achieve high-availability.

 ## Define the service and API in the YAML format

-To define the sample `petstore` service described above, you need to provide the following definition in a YAML file:
+To define the sample `petstore` service used in this example, provide the following definition in a YAML file:

 ```yaml
 services: